nylen/node-wp-hooks/README.md

 finished processing.

 For hooks that may require asynchronous behavior, the app must use a **filter** rather than an **action**.
-Then the app can start the filter chain normally:
+Then the app can start the filter chain normally, and just `await` the final result, which will be a `Promise` returned from the last function in the filter chain:

 ```js
 const finalValue = await applyFilters(